What is death in service insurance?

 Not only that, but your employees can also benefit from the peace of mind that comes with knowing their loved ones will receive some financial support should the worst happen to them.

 After all, the most important thing to your employees is their family.
-So, knowing that their loved ones will receive financial support that could help towards the cost staying in the family home, or maintaining their current lifestyles in the event of their death, is no doubt reassuring to your staff.
+So, knowing that their loved ones will receive financial support that could help towards the cost of staying in the family home, or maintaining their current lifestyles in the event of their death, is no doubt reassuring.

 Providing an employee benefit that really matters such as death in service insurance shows employees you care about them and their families and may have a positive impact on staff morale and loyalty to your company.